ovr

 Components

-While components in ovr are authored like components in frameworks such as React or Solid, there two main distinctions between ovr and other frameworks:
+While components in ovr are authored like components in frameworks like React, there two main distinctions between ovr and other frameworks:

 1. ovr only runs on the server, there is no client runtime.